 So what visual clues did I factor into my composition that spoke to well-being, serenity and peace?
 The high-key diffused lighting and fog gave the image an ethereal and peaceful quality.
 The inviting autumn colors and calm reflection in the water were reassuring.
 There were no people in the image to distract, and even the inclusion of the gazebo in the far background helped to project a feeling of tranquility and contemplation.
 My decision to compose from this particular angle to show the pond retreating into the distance spoke of a journey; of what lay around the corner.

-From choice of vantage point to lens selection; from where I was standing to when I chose to photograph, I made specific choices and decisions aimed at better communicating my intent; of reinforcing the emotion I was feeling at the time.
+From the choice of a vantage point to lens selection; from where I was standing to when I chose to photograph, I made specific choices and decisions aimed at better communicating my intent; of reinforcing the emotion I was feeling at the time.

 Make no mistake, communicating “sense of place” is subjective.
 I can describe my feelings like I’ve done above, but there is no guarantee that you’ll come to the same conclusion.
 If I’ve come close, hopefully I’ve done a reasonable job.
 It goes without saying that good photographs stand on their own merit—without any explanation.
 A picture should indeed “be worth a thousand words” if done correctly.